nextstrain/cli/doc/aws-batch.md

 Give your launch template any name.

 Under the "Storage" section, add a new volume with EBS storage type.
-Specify a custom device device name of `/dev/xvda`, a volume size you want (e.g. 200 GiB), and a volume type of `gp3`.
+Specify a custom device name of `/dev/xvda`, a volume size you want (e.g. 200 GiB), and a volume type of `gp3`.
 Make sure that the volume is marked for deletion on termination, or you'll end up paying for old volumes indefinitely!
 This sets the size of the shared volume available to all containers on a single EC2 instance.